 Transfer students may also participate in STEP.
-To be well positioned to participate in the program, they must seek advisement from their community college counselor as early in their academic careers as possible.
+To be well-positioned to participate in the program, they must seek advisement from their community college counselor as early in their academic careers as possible.
 Students in this program must take a particular pattern of courses to satisfy General Education Program requirements.
+Also, community college students may follow the Lower-Division Transfer Pattern (LDTP) for Integrated Teacher Preparation.
 Transfer students should check the Center for Careers in Teaching website for more information.